The Texas Youth-Friendly Initiative (TYFI) improves the capacity of Texas health clinics to better serve adolescents, 10-24.

 Adolescent Champion health centers in other parts of the country have demonstrated improvement in the areas below.
 We anticipate similar outcomes for patients of participating Texas-based clinics:

-Upon completion of the 18-month process, clinics are eligible to pursue certification as Adolescent- Centered Environment Champions.
+Upon completion of the 18-month process, clinics are well-positioned to pursue certification as Adolescent- Centered Environment Champions.